-But, building a loyal following isn’t easy.
+But, building up customer loyalty isn’t easy.
 You must constantly work to measure and improve the customer experience.
 Fortunately, businesses can simplify this process by using a popular customer loyalty metric known as Net Promoter Score.

 In today’s blog post, we explore the different ways you can use Net Promoter Scores to improve customer loyalty.
 Let’s get into it!

 What is Net Promoter Score?

 Net Promoter Score (NPS) is a simple formula used by companies to measure customer experience.
 The formula is based on how customers respond to the following question: “How likely are you to recommend our brand to a friend or colleague, on a scale of 0-10?”
 Based on each customer’s answer, they will fall into three classifications:

 - Promoters (score 9-10): Customers in this category are loyal customers who will continue to buy your product and refer your brand to their peers.